MicrosoftDocs/win32/desktop-src/WmiSdk/implementing-a-physical-consumer.md

 ---
-Description: 'A physical consumer is a COM object that implements the IWbemUnboundObjectSink interface.'
+Description: A physical consumer is a COM object that implements the IWbemUnboundObjectSink interface.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '497457dc-61ca-4527-89fd-2af0383de5e9'
+ms.assetid: 497457dc-61ca-4527-89fd-2af0383de5e9
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Implementing a Physical Consumer
+title: Implementing a Physical Consumer ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Implementing a Physical Consumer

-A physical consumer is a COM object that implements the [**IWbemUnboundObjectSink**](iwbemunboundobjectsink.md) interface.
+A physical consumer is a COM object that implements the [**IWbemUnboundObjectSink**](/windows/win32/Wbemprov/nn-wbemprov-iwbemunboundobjectsink?branch=master) interface.
 WMI loads your physical consumer and passes events through **IWbemUnboundObjectSink** in response to one or more events, as defined by the associated logical consumer.
 Permanent consumers have special security requirements.
 For more information, see [Securing WMI Events](securing-wmi-events.md).

 The following procedure describes how to implement a physical consumer for a permanent event consumer.